aluisafogarin/automatic_image_base/README.md

 # Automatic Image Base

 ## Download Images Script
-The script is developed to automatically download images from Helioviewer, using [drms](https://docs.sunpy.org/projects/drms/en/latest/intro.html) package.
+The script is developed to automatically download images from JSOC, using [drms](https://docs.sunpy.org/projects/drms/en/latest/intro.html) package.

 The solar flares informations **must be** on a csv file.

-Once the infos are on the correct pattern, the script will be able to download images on HMI Continuum, AIA 1600 and AIA 1700.
+The script will put the information on the correct pattern, and then start downloading the flares that are avaiable on HMI Continuum, AIA 1600 and AIA 1700.
+It is also prepared to avoid duplication of data, making a verification before start the requisition of every image.

 ### Syntax
-> python download_images.py <flares_infos.csv>
+> python download_images.py <flares_infos_file.csv>

-## CSV Manipulation Script
-This script converts the informations about the flares to the correct format.
-It is also included a verification of date.

-It is **essential** to provide:
+It is **essential** to provide the **date** (yyyy/mm/dd) and **time** (hh:mm:ss) of the wanted image.

-1. Type,
-2. Year,
-3. Spot,
-4. Start,
-5. Max,
-6. End.
+This following informations must be replaced on the code:

-The download need a registered e-mail on JSOC Export (on [this](http://jsoc.stanford.edu/ajax/register_email.html) page).
-Make sure to rewrite the e-mail on the code.
+1. EMAIL - The download need a registered e-mail on JSOC Export (on [this](http://jsoc.stanford.edu/ajax/register_email.html) page).

-### Syntax
-> python csv_manipulation.py <input_flares_infos.csv> <output_flares_infos.csv>

-* __Input Flares Infos:__ This file must contain all informations about the solar flares;
-* __Output Flares Infos:__ Doesn't need to be a file, it can be just the name wanted on the output file.
+2. fieldnames = ['Info1', '...', 'InfoN']
+3. dateField = 'dateField'
+4. timeField = 'timeField'

 ### Usefull links